Information for parents - Year 7 (or age equivalent, 12-13 years) and Year 10 (or age equivalent) Secondary school vaccine program

 Victorian immunisation schedule for secondary school students

-The following vaccines are routinely provided free of charge to all Victorian Year 7 students under the Immunise Australia Program.
+The following vaccines are routinely provided free of charge to all Victorian Year 7 and Year 10 students (or age equivalent) under the Immunise Australia Program.

 |Vaccine type||Vaccine doses|